unitejs/gulp-inline-vue-template/README.md

 This plugin will allow you to use url syntax in your template line to compile and inline templates in your source code.

+Also any inline templates will be compiled as well.

 # Installation

 ```